aws-samples/iceberg-streaming-examples/README.md

 Here we have different approaches and common formats.
 About the different scenarios the main idea is high throughput streaming
 ingestion:
 - Native Iceberg writing with deduplication via even-time watermarking.
-- Custom process writing with compaction via n-batches and deduplication via merge into( to be implemented).
+- Custom process writing with compaction via n-batches and deduplication via merge into.

 For the different formats we will have the native use case implemented and the ProtoBuf one will have all the scenarios.